abeya145/MST-Bio-Celegans-Project/README.md

  What We Found
 We tested each algorithm on every dataset and recorded the runtime.

-Prim’s Algorithm was the fastest overall.
+Prim’s and kruskals algorithm were the best in practice .

 Borůvka performed well on small datasets but slowed down on larger ones.